ESI Engineering Excellence Awards

 The judging panel will look the summaries and if necessary seek further comment from the submitters before selecting the finalists for the Award

-The Descriptive Summary of your Award entry should be submitted electronically as a PDF.
-They can be sent to email@example.com.
-The closing date for submissions is Friday, 7 April 2017.
-Finalists will be advised by no later than Friday, 21 April 2017.
+The Descriptive Summary of your Award entry can be submitted either electronically as a PDF using the summary entry form available in word format below to firstname.lastname@example.org or can be submitted using the online form also available below.
+The closing date for submissions is Friday, 6 April 2018.
+Finalists will be advised by no later than Friday, 20 April 2018.

 Part 2 - The Award Finalist What we would like from you?